iamjagdeesh/Movie-Data-Analysis-Recommendation-Classification/phase_2/README.md

-Vector space modeling of MovieLens & IMDB data - Phase 2
+Vector space modeling of MovieLens & IMDB movie data - Phase 2 Software requirements:

-Hardware requirements:
-Operating System: Windows 10 Home
-Processor: Intel� Core� i5-6200U CPU @ 2.30Ghz 2.40Ghz
-System type: 64-bit operating system, X64 based processor

-Software requirements:
-1. Python 3.6.2 :: Anaconda, Inc.
+Python 3.6.2 :: Anaconda, Inc.
-2. Install gensim for LDA.
-Run the below command in anaconda command prompt conda install -c anaconda gensim
-Run anaconda prompt as administrator if you encounter permission issues
+Install gensim for LDA.
+Run the below command in anaconda command prompt conda install -c anaconda gensim Run anaconda prompt as administrator if you encounter permission issues
-3. Install tensorly package for CP decomposition.
+Install tensorly package for CP decomposition.
 Directory Structure:
 The project directory structure has the following directories:

-	1. "resources" - contains the csv files that constitute the data set.
+"resources" - contains the csv files that constitute the data set.
-	2. "scripts" - contains command line interface along with the other supporting scripts needed for the successful execution of the project.
+"scripts" - contains command line interface along with the other supporting scripts needed for the successful execution of the project.
 Execution Steps:
 Help: This describes how to use the command line interface
 Usage: python <command-line-interface> --help